celebrater46/javascriptSlideShow/readme.txt

 Terms of service
 ##############################################

-This "JSSS (JavaScript Slide Show)" is the App that I "Enin Fujimi" developed for exhibition my novels.
+This "JSSS (JavaScript Slide Show)" is the App that I "Enin Fujimi" developed for exhibition my pictures.

 JSSS is MIT license.
 If specify a copyright, you can edit JSSS and give it out on the Web.